mnadel/freddiebear/README.md

 Selecting that item will open `Remote Team Interactions Workbook ~Skelton, Pais`.

+The `btag` and `bsearch` keywords will pass your search into Bear's search bar, thereby doing in-app filtering.
+All other search commands will open a single note.

 # Creating

-If your search fails to find any matching notes, the workflow will give you an option to create a new note w/ a title of the same name.
+If your `btitle` search fails to find any matching notes, the workflow will give you an option to create a new note w/ a title of the same name.

 <img src="imgs/bt-create.png" alt="bt create" width="400"/>

 # Journaling
 The `captainslog` keyword will either open today's log (a note with the title `YYYY-MM-DD`) or create a new note with that title.

 Run `freddiebear help journal` for details on how to tweak the tag it attaches to new notes.